-If your project uses, or is similar to the previous IT service desk template, and has minimal customization, it might be a good fit for manually moving to the new ITSM template.
+If your project uses, or is similar to the previous IT service desk template, and has minimal customization, it might be a good fit for manually moving to the new IT service management template.

 Learn how to set up an ITSM project

-Follow best practices for moving to the new ITSM template
+Follow best practices for moving to the new IT service management template

-You’ll need to configure the new ITSM template so that it recreates the setup of your existing project and meets the needs of your team and work.
+You’ll need to configure the new IT service management template so that it recreates the setup of your existing project and meets the needs of your team and work.